Daniel Ellsberg: Personal life and death

+In February 2023, Ellsberg was diagnosed with pancreatic cancer and given three to six months to live; he publicly disclosed his diagnosis the following month.
+Ellsberg died at his home in Kensington, California, on June 16, 2023, at the age of 92.

 Awards and honors

-Ellsberg is the recipient of the inaugural Ron Ridenhour Courage Prize, a prize established by The Nation Institute and the Fertel Foundation.
-In 1978 he accepted the Gandhi Peace Award from Promoting Enduring Peace.
+Ellsberg was the recipient of the inaugural Ron Ridenhour Courage Prize, a prize established in 2004 by The Nation Institute and the Fertel Foundation.
+In 1978, he accepted the Gandhi Peace Award from Promoting Enduring Peace.
 On September 28, 2006, he was awarded the Right Livelihood Award for "putting peace and truth first, at considerable personal risk, and dedicating his life to inspiring others to follow his example".
 He received the Dresden Peace Prize in 2016.
-He received the Olof Palme Prize in 2018.
+He received the 2018 Olof Palme Prize and the 2022 Sam Adams Award.

-Ellsberg Papers

-The University of Massachusetts Amherst has acquired the papers of Daniel Ellsberg.